-The Brigade members area is password protected and is where you find information and documents specific to our brigade
+The Brigade members area is password protected and is where you will find information and documents specific to our brigade.

-During times of emergency we will do our best to keep our website up to date with local information but please use the official RFS resources as your first port of call.
+During times of emergency please use the official RFS resources as your first port of call.

-For those of you that use Facebook keep up to date with latest info on the Hawkesbury RFS at www.facebook.com/HawkesburyRFS
+For those of you that use Facebook to keep up to date with the latest information on the Hawkesbury RFS, go to www.facebook.com/HawkesburyRFS, and follow us at https://www.facebook.com/StAlbansRFS/.

 To check the current Fire Ban status for the Hawkesbury (Sydney) and to check the interactive Current Fires and Incidents map go to www.rfs.nsw.gov.au